Miro Alternatives

 Migration steps

-2. Migrate your Miro mind maps via image import or rebuild.
+2. Recreate your most-used Miro mind maps or import via image.

-4. Cancel Miro if mind-mapping was your only use case.
+5. Cancel Miro if mind-mapping was your only real use case.

 Not for: Pass on MindMeister if you also need flowcharts, retros, or wireframing; Miro, Whimsical, or Mural cover that breadth.